cculianu/Fulcrum/README.md

 2. Point the Qt Creator IDE at the `Fulcrum.pro` file.
 3. Set the build configuration to "Release".
 Hit Build.
 It should "just work".

+You may also build from the CLI (on Linux and MacOS):

+1. Make sure you have `qmake` in your path and all the requisite Qt5 dev libs installed.
+2. `qmake` (to generate the Makefile)
+3. `make -j8`  (replace 8 here with the number of cores in your machine)

+**A note for Linux users**: `Qt 5.11` or above is required (5.13 is recommended).
+You may have to install the Qt5 networking package separately such as `libqt5network5` (depending on your distribution).
+You also need `libbz2-dev` otherwise compilation will fail.

 **A note for Windows users**: `Qt 5.13.2` (or above) with `MinGW G++ 7.x.x` is the compiler/Qt kit you should be using.
 MSVC is not supported by this codebase at the present time.

 #### What to do if compiling fails
 If you have problems compiling, the most likely culprit would be your compiler not being `C++17` compliant (please use a recent verson of `GCC` or `clang` on Linux, Apple's `Xcode` on Mac, or `MinGW G++ 7.x` on Windows).

 The other likely culprit is the fact that at the present time I have included a statically-built `librocksdb` in the codebase.
 There are versions of this library for Windows, Mac, and Linux included right in the source tree, and `Fulcrum.pro` looks for them and links to them.
 Instructions are included within the `Fulcrum.pro` project file about how to build your own static `librocksdb` if the bundled one does not work on your system.

+If you are still having trouble, [file an issue here in this github](https://github.com/cculianu/Fulcrum/issues).

+---

+### Running Fulcrum

+Execute the binary, with `-h` to see the built-in help, e.g. `./Fulcrum -h`.

+Fulcrum requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options.
+You also need to tell it what port(s) to listen on and optionally what SSL certificates to use (if using SSL). ***Note:*** *Electron Cash at this time no longer supports connecting to non-SSL servers, so you should probably configure SSL for production use*.

+It is recommender you specify a data dir (`-D`) on an SSD drive for best results.
+Synching against `testnet` should take you about 10-20 minutes (more on slower machines), and mainnet can take anywhere from 4 hours to 20+ hours, depending on machine and drive speed.
+I have not tried synching against mainnet on an HDD and it will probably take ***days*** if you are lucky.

+Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash.

+***(This section is incomplete for now, all apologies -- more documentation is coming soon!)***

 ---